vygr/ChrysaLisp/docs/VP_FUNCTIONS.md

 * `ulong/ptr ln_fnode`: In a bound function the address of the next function in the function list.
 When unbound -1.

-* `ushort fn_header_length`: Total length of the function in bytes.
+* `ushort fn_header_length`: Total length of the function in bytes, including header, code and extra data.

-* `ushort fn_header_entry`: Offset in bytes to the code entry point.
+* `ushort fn_header_entry`: Offset in bytes, from the header start, to the code entry point.

-* `ushort fn_header_links`: Offset in bytes to the external function Vtable.
+* `ushort fn_header_links`: Offset in bytes, from the header start, to the external function Vtable.
 Vtable entries are `+ptr_size`.
 In unbound format they are relative offsets to entries in the path pool.
 In bound format they are pointers to the code section of the external functions.

-* `ushort fn_header_paths`: Offset in bytes to the path string pool.
+* `ushort fn_header_paths`: Offset in bytes, from the header start, to the path string pool.
 0 terminated C style strings.

 * `ushort fn_header_stack`: Stack amount in bytes required by function.
 Currently this is a default value for all unless specified as an optional